SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/udef/index.md

 ---
 uid: help-en-udef
-title: Fields web
+title: Fields
-description: Fields web
+description: Fields
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: udef, custom field
-so.topic: help
+so.topic: concept
+so.user: admin
+so.user.tooltip: Settings and maintenance
 language: en
 ---

 # User-defined fields

-Several sections of SuperOffice CRM, for example, the **Company** screen, contain a separate tab called **More**.
-Here you can enter your own fields to customize the program to your organization's requirements.
-These fields are defined in SuperOffice Settings and maintenance.
+Several sections of SuperOffice CRM, for example, the Company screen, contain a separate tab called **More**.
+Here you can enter your own fields to customize the program to your organization's requirements. [!include[SM](../../../learn/includes/are-defined-sm.md)]

 All companies and organizations have their own requirements for the information they need to register concerning their customers, sales, projects, contracts, and so on.
 You can enter your own fields for SuperOffice CRM in the **Fields** screen.
 This way, you can customize the type of information that can be registered concerning companies, contacts, projects, sales, documents and follow-ups.

 > [!NOTE]
 > You can specify 3 fields that can be displayed on the "first page" in their respective screens or dialogs.
 [How][1].
-Please note that this may not be applicable if you are using another layout via [Screen designer][8].
+Please note that this may not be applicable if you are using another layout via the [Screen designer][8].

 ## <a id="field-types" />Field types